The Rhine is a hiking trail and a trading, border, energy and boundary river

 The Rhine near Rekingen

 Helvetia can also direct her gaze upstream.
-The once flourishing salmon fishery is no longer, buildings are more abundant, and the Rhine is ‘tamed’ and partly canalized with busy shipping traffic.
-Yet even the modern Rhine still has many nature reserves, and even human intervention has its beauty.
+The once flourishing salmon fishery is no longer, buildings are more abundant, and the Rhine is ‘tamed’ and partly canalised with busy shipping traffic.
+Yet, even the modern Rhine still has many nature reserves, and human intervention can also be beautiful.

 The Rhine near Eglisau